 Mary spent most of her focus on providing for Bill during the last years of his life, but now Mary needs help of her own.
-Who is going to help her make these Mary decisions? has two children who can help her - John the aspiring inheritor and Susan the CPA.
-Hopefully Mary executed estate planning documents to appoint Susan, but if she didn't or if they have not been kept up to date, Susan may have to go through a Conservatorship for Mary.
-The Conservatorship that is about to follow will be a big mess as John and Susan fight for control of decision making, financial management, and care for Mary.
-These contested Conservatorships can cost twice as much as straight forward proceedings and in the end the Judge may just appoint a third-party professional.
+Who is going to help her make these decisions?
+Mary has two children who can help her - John, the aspiring inheritor, and Susan, the CPA.
+Hopefully, Mary executed the estate planning documents to appoint Susan, but if she didn't do so or if they have not been kept up to date, Susan may have to go through a conservatorship for Mary.
+The Conservatorship that is about to follow will be a big mess as John and Susan fight for control of decision-making, financial management, and care for Mary.
+These contested Conservatorships can cost twice as much as straightforward proceedings, and in the end, the Judge may appoint a third-party professional.

-Who do you want to manage your healthcare if you are unable?
-1 st 2 nd 3 rd Who do you want to manage your fi nangas if wan ara unabla?
-VVIIO do you want to manage your fir nances if you are unable: 1^{st} 2^{nd} 3 rd Potential Disaster Audit - Will your family: Argu e over long-term care treatment? ☐ Yes ☐ No Disagree on how to handle your finances? ☐ Yes ☐ No Know your wishes for healthcare / end-of-life? ☐ Yes ☐ No Be able to communicate effectively / work together? ☐ Yes ☐ No Handle your business / property affairs? ☐ Yes ☐ No a little hairy
+VV 110 ao you want to manage your no carefred to 11 you a i c unabic.
+1 st $2^{nd}$ 3 rd Who do you want to manage your fi nances if you are unable? $1^{st}$ $2^{\text{nd}}$ 3 rd Poter ıtial Disaster Audit - Will your family: Argu e over long-term care treatment? ☐ Yes ☐ No Disag gree on how to handle your finance es? ☐ Yes ☐ No Knov your wishes for healthcare / end -of-life? ☐ Yes ☐ No Be ab le to communicate effectively / w vork together? ☐ Yes ☐ No Hand le your business / property affairs ? ☐ Yes ☐ No a little hairy